(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 A Class C has the characteristic overhang above the driving area (cab), which is often an additional sleeping area (overhead bunk).

-There is also the Class C+ (or Super C) that is built on a medium-duty truck chassis, giving it the ability to tow an impressive amount of weight, have a larger living area, and greater cargo-carrying capacity.
+Additionally, the Class C+ (or Super C) is built on a medium-duty truck chassis, giving it the ability to tow an impressive amount of weight, have a larger living area, and greater cargo-carrying capacity.

 The Super C RV is a 'regular' Class C on steroids.

-I consider 5 manufacturers to offer top-rated Class C motorhomes, out of the 12 North American manufacturers we list.
+I consider five manufacturers to offer top-rated Class C motorhomes out of the 12 North American manufacturers we list.

 So roughly only 42% of the manufacturers can be considered to make the best Class C RV brands - the highest percentage of all RV types.